-The development of the CASA-1000 project is linked to broader governance challenges related to water at the domestic level.
-Many countries of the CAREC region lack access to safe water and sanitation, which has negative impacts on economic development and quality of life.
-Inefficient agricultural practises, inadequate infrastructure and increasing population and urbanisation put enormous pressure on water resources (CABAR 2021).
+The development of the CASA-1000 project is linked to broader governance challenges related to water.
+The CAREC region faces significant water security challenges.
+Many countries of the region lack access to safe water and sanitation, which has negative impacts on economic development and quality of life.
+Inefficient agricultural practises, inadequate infrastructure and increasing population and urbanisation put enormous pressure on water resources (CABAR (2021).
 Climate change and lack of regional cooperation on water makes it more difficult for national governments to provide adequate water and sanitation services.

-The CASA-1000 provides an opportunity for CAREC member countries to undertake cooperation on domestic water governance as well as hydroelectricity.
+The CASA-1000 provides an opportunity for CAREC member countries to undertake cooperation on water as well as hydroelectricity.
 For example, countries can extend cooperation on electricity trade to include the development of reservoirs, harmonize water use policies across borders and undertake cooperation on the development and utilization of efficient irrigation systems.
 International cooperation on exchanging best practises in water management and climate change mitigation can improve water services in the region.
 Such measures can also resolve disputes related to the sharing of water resources among communities and countries (Huda 2024).